-For the fourth quarter of Fiscal 2020, cash flows used in investing activities totaled \$40.5 million, compared to \$56.6 million for the fourth quarter of Fiscal 2019.
-This decrease relates primarily to lower capital expenditures resulting from a lower number of store openings in the fourth quarter of Fiscal 2020 compared to the corresponding period in the prior year and to lower capital expenditures in connection with the distribution centre expansion.
+For the fourth quarter of Fiscal 2021, cash flows used in investing activities totaled \$51.6 million, compared to \$40.5 million for the fourth quarter of Fiscal 2020.
+This increase is attributable primarily to higher capital expenditures related to transformation projects in stores compared to the fourth quarter of Fiscal 2020.